randomnoun/bookcase-ops/setup/SETUP-HARDWARE.md

 So these are the bits of kit I'm configuring with this project:

+# The bookcase

+It's metal and it's got 5 shelves on it.

 # bnenas04

 A ZFS storage server, running TrueNAS SCALE ( which is based on Linux ).